Solo travel destinations for Christmas can be difficult to choose and a puzzle to plan–but such a pleasure to enjoy!

-San Diego, California is recommended by John.
+San Diego, California is recommended by John for people looking for a solo travel destination for Christmas.
 “Last year, I did a quick trip to San Diego for a few days between Christmas & New Year's.
 I stayed in a boutique hotel in Little Italy.
 I used the trolley the whole time I was there.
 I took the Coaster up to Oceanside for the day to see the Surf Museum.
 The weather was phenomenal!
 There are very good restaurants on India Street in Little Italy and the Old Town area.
 I highly recommended this city.”

 Sedona, Arizona Trina says, “Christmas in Sedona: it's a lovely time of year to visit, not too cold, and you're still able to go hiking!”

-Budapest is also recommended by Arlene.
+Budapest, Hungary is recommended by Arlene.
 “I went to Budapest last year.
 It was fabulous.
 I got one of the last tickets for the Nutcracker ballet at the Opera House on Christmas Day.
 I recommend it for a solo trip.”

 It's also recommended by Alison, along with Prague and Brussels.
 “I went to Prague, Budapest, and Brussels last year.
 It was beautiful.
 It was nice to spend the holiday time being productive and exploring rather than sitting around in a food coma.”

-Seville is recommended by Sarah.
+Seville is the Christmas solo travel destination recommended by Sarah.
 “I went last year and loved it.
 So tapas Christmas for us!”

 Barcelona is recommended by Amanda.
 “Barcelona was brilliant at Christmas.
 They don't make a big fuss and the local shops and the eateries remain open.
 I stayed in a lovely little B&B whose breakfast was enough to keep me going all day.
 The weather was mild and the sights not too crowded.
 It was my best solo Christmas ever!”